 Yes—nearly all MA plans include dental, vision, and hearing benefits, often at no extra premium.

-Disclaimer: Not all plans include these benefits; availability and limits vary by insurer and service area.
+Disclaimer: Not all plans include these benefits; Availability of benefits and plans varies by carrier and location.
+Deductibles, copays and coinsurance may apply.

 MA plans use provider networks.
 You typically must stay in-network, unless it’s an HMO with out-of-network emergency coverage or a PPO with higher costs.
 Check your plan’s provider list.